dallaslu/dallas.lu/posts/(article)/(2024)/is-the-internet-collapsing-and-then-what/item.en.md

 ## Inspired by Nostr

 Traditional centralized platforms do two things - authentication and dissemination.
-In the Nostr network, nodes are only responsible for propagation, and authentication of content is achieved through cryptography.
+In the Nostr network, nodes are only responsible for propagation, and authentication of content is achieved through cryptography[^something-about-nostr-protocol].
 Content here is inherently suitable for forwarding, archiving, and quoting.

 I have a tyrannical theory: all Internet content, should not have the ability to be deleted with a single click.
 Once content is published and distributed, it should be extremely difficult to actually delete.
 You can state that you deleted it, but the original content, and the deletion statement, have the potential to live forever together.